 Even small scratches on eyeglass lenses can have an extremely detrimental effect on vision.
 They make our vision somewhat blurry, although the eyeglass lenses have the correct prescription.
 This leads to strain and imposes considerable fatigue on our eyes.
 What's more, the lifetime of the eyeglass lenses is reduced.
-Plastic glasses in particular are distinguished by their lightness and wearing comfort, although the softer material of these glasses compared to mineral eyeglass lenses makes them more sensitive if unprotected.
-And you can be sure that the thinner the plastic lens – for example in what are referred to as high refractive index plastic lenses – the more important the hardening coating is.
+Plastic glasses in particular are distinguished by their lightness and wearability, although the softer material of these glasses compared to mineral eyeglass lenses makes them more sensitive if unprotected.
+And you can be sure that for the thinner the plastic lens – for example in what are referred to as high refractive index plastic lenses – the more important the hardening coating is.

 Therefore, when buying glasses, it is highly important to think about the quality and lifetime of the hard varnish coating.
 The more active you are, the more important it is to protect your eyeglass lenses.